liang-charles-lyu/liang-charles-lyu.github.io/_pages/research.md

 ## Working Papers

-Dynamic Matching of Users and Creators on Social Media Platforms.
+Matching of Users and Creators in Two-Sided Markets with Departures. [(arXiv)](https://arxiv.org/abs/2401.00313)

-* With Daniel Huttenlocher, Hannah Li, Asuman Ozdaglar, and James Siderius.
+* Daniel Huttenlocher, Hannah Li, **Liang Lyu** *(corresponding author)*, Asuman Ozdaglar, and James Siderius.

-* *Submitting soon to Operations Research.
-A draft of this paper is coming soon.
-Email me for more info.*
+* *Submitting soon to EC 2024 and Operations Research.*

+* *Previously appeared as: Dynamic Matching of Users and Creators on Social Media Platforms.*

+Generative AI in the Era of “Alternative Facts”. [(Current Version)](<http://liang-charles-lyu.github.io/files/drafts/GenAI_Misinformation_Jan 2024.pdf>)

+* Saadia Gabriel, **Liang Lyu**, James Siderius, Marzyeh Ghassemi, Jacob Andreas, Asu Ozdaglar.

+* To appear at MIT Impact Papers on Generative AI series.

 ## Other Ongoing Projects

+Misinformation Online to Offline: A Twitter Field Study.

+* With Daron Acemoglu, Adam Berinsky, Asuman Ozdaglar, and James Siderius.

 An Experiment on Algorithmic Ranking: User Behavior, Platform Incentives, and Policy.

 * With Daniel Huttenlocher, Asuman Ozdaglar, and James Siderius.

-Misinformation Online to Offline: A Twitter Field Study.

-* With Daron Acemoglu, Adam Berinsky, Asuman Ozdaglar, and James Siderius.

 ## Previous Work